RayYangEAE/PlayableGamesCriticism_ExperimentalGameplay5/README.md

 	f.
 Find the exit before your hp drops to 0 to win the game!

-4. What I have learned?
+4. What I have learned? (my failed experiments)

 	a.
 My first try: sphere map for Civilization; (why don't Civ 5&6 use sphere map)